9 Eco-Dive Resorts in Southeast Asia: Sustainable Scuba Travel

 Misool Eco Resort, Raja Ampat, Indonesia

-Through the non-profit Misool Foundation, the resort has established a 300,000-acre marine reserve.
-Here, sharks and manta rays flourish, safe from destructive fishing practices.
+Through the Misool Foundation, the resort has helped establish a 300,000-acre marine reserve where sharks, manta rays and countless reef species are protected from destructive fishing practices.

 When it comes to dining, Misool only serves sustainable, line-caught fish and empowers the local community to protect the reefs by offering equal opportunity employment.